BenLiu983/Infant-Brand-Prediction/README.md

 * Enrollment type: the source from which a person enroll to our program (Digital Self Enrollment, Co-registered)
 * Enrollment age: the age of the baby when the parent enrolled in our program
 * Baby age: the age of the babay when the parent took the survey
-* Breastfeed type: "1" represents our hospital zone, and other values represent other brands.
+* Breastfeed type: "1" represents breastfed only, "2" represents both breastfed and formula feed, "3" represents formula feed only, "4" represents neither.
 * Hospital zone: "1" represents our hospital zone, and other values represent other brands.